NooredeenAjaj/Home-Safety-Monitoring/README.md

 Platforms like AWS IoT, Google Cloud IoT, or Microsoft Azure IoT provide more advanced features, but they also require more advanced knowledge to use effectively. it is a good ide to try them if we want to scale this project.

 # Code
+This code is for connecting the Temperatursensor NTC.
+First, we import the necessary libraries, such as machine and ADC(analog-to-digital converter).
+Then, we read the value from the sensor and convert it to Celsius.
 ``` python
 def get_temp_humidity():